How to Sell an Estate Coin Collection & Keep Your Sanity

 The expense to have coins authenticated, graded and certified (placed in a sonically sealed plastic case) is anywhere from $25 to $60 per coin.
 This doesn’t include handling fees and shipping and insurance expenses to and from the third-party grading service.
 The additional value derived from coin grading should be weighed against the expenses and the potential increased interest from the party who buys your coins.

 Keep in mind that most third-party grading companies, such as PCGS and NGC usually require a subscription or membership, which can run upwards of $100.
 Additionally, it may take several weeks to have your coin returned to you, which could add unnecessary time and expense to your task of liquidating the collection.

 There are several ways to go about actually selling your coin collection.
 The best way to sell a collection will be based on your circumstances and the time frame that you’re provided to complete the task.
 Oftentimes, court orders or pressure from the heirs will require you to liquidate the collection by a certain date, so your options may be limited.

 The most common and profitable ways to sell coins include:

 - Selling coins online through an auction

-Regardless of which method you ultimately choose to sell the collection, do your best to learn about the coins beforehand, including identifying low mintage coins and estimating values.
-Organize the coins by type and year, research reputable dealers or auction houses and consider which is most important to you: realizing the highest potential price for the coins (net of fees) or expediting the process, while still realizing competitive prices.
+Regardless of which method you ultimately choose to sell an estate coin collection, do your best to learn about the coins beforehand, including identifying low mintage coins and estimating values.
+Organize the coins by type and year, research reputable dealers or auction houses and consider which is most important to you; realizing the highest potential price for the coins (net of fees) or expediting the process, while still realizing competitive prices.

-The experts at Atlanta Gold & Coin Buyers can assist you in evaluating and determining the value of your coin collection.
-Call us at 404-236-9744 to schedule an appointment for a free, no obligation appraisal, or contact us for a mail-in appraisal with Atlanta’s most transparent gold and coin dealers.
+The experts at Atlanta Gold & Coin Buyers can assist you in evaluating and determining the value of your estate or inherited coin collection.